 What Causes The Color In Opals?

 The colors within opals are caused by the tiny spheres of silica within the opal.
 When light diffracts on these spheres as it travels through the lattice, a ray of colors appear.
 The smaller the sphere, the smaller the wavelength and as a result, the range of color.
-For example, the smaller beads will only show greens and blues because these colors have the shortest wavelength, but the larger ones will show more colors and colors such as red, which takes the largest wavelength to be produced.
+For example, the smaller beads will only show greens and blues because these colors have the shortest wavelength.
+The larger ones will show more colors, such as red, which takes the largest wavelength to be produced.
 This makes red a desired color to look for when buying.

 When buying an opal here are the most important things to know.

 2)The pattern within an opal.
 Not only do you want to look for a wide range of color but also in what way the colors are arranged.
 What causes an opal to have a pattern is how the spheres of silica are aligned.
-When they are perfectly uniform within the stone you will find beautiful patterns, which is not common.
-Also if the pattern is consistent through the stone and with ought dead zones (parts of the opal that have no color or have impurities) this will increase the value.
+When they are perfectly uniform within the stone you will find beautiful patterns, which is uncommon.
+Additionally, if the pattern is consistent through the stone and with out dead zones, (parts of the opal that have no color or have impurities) it will increase the value.

 3)The purity of the opal.
 Opals are broken down into 3 categories.
 You have solid opal, boulder opal and matrix.
-Solid opal is exactly as it sounds, it's entirety is solid opal.
+Solid opal is exactly as it sounds, its entirety is solid opal.
 It is the most valued.
-Next you have boulder opal that is opal found through other stone, in patterns which resemble veins.
+Next you have boulder opal that is found through other stone in patterns which resemble veins.
 Matrix opals have other types of stone mixed through the opal in patches.